cartesi/compute-tutorials/gpg-verify/README.md

 Instead of performing the above instantiation, an alternative would be to first submit the data to IPFS and then inform the IPFS paths for the document and its corresponding signature.
 The Merkle root hashes of both files will also be needed and the data should still be available in the Logger service's data directory as before, but if the data is found on IPFS it will not need to be actually submitted to the blockchain.

 The [ipfs-submit.sh](./cartesi-machine/ipfs-submit.sh) script can be executed in order to publish the data to IPFS.
-This script is currently uploading the data to Infura, making it available to be downloaded later on by the Descartes IPFS service running in each node.
+This script is currently uploading the data to the local IPFS node, making it available to be downloaded later on by the Cartesi Compute IPFS service running in each node.

 For the existing [document](./cartesi-machine/document) and [signature](./cartesi-machine/signature) files, you should execute the following commands: